How To Make An Extra £100 a Day In Your Spare Time

 If you are an animal lover and you want to make some money on the side, dog walking is a great way to do this whilst also keeping fit.
 You could make around £7 an hour per dog.

-You might have a spare room in your home or if you own a holiday home, you can put this to good use by renting it out on Airbnb.
+Whether you have a spare room in your home or if you own a holiday home, you can put this to good use by renting it out on Airbnb to make some extra cash.

-If you excel in a subject, you could use this to your advantage by tutoring those who need help and making some extra money by doing so.
+If you excel in a subject you could use this to your advantage by tutoring those who need some extra help, and making money at the same time.

-If you live in a busy area where it is hard to find empty parking spaces, or you may live near to a train station, you can rent out your parking space or garage to generate some extra income.
+If you live in a busy area where it is hard to find empty parking spaces, or maybe near a train station, you can rent out your parking space or garage to generate some extra income.

 A lot of banks will now pay you incentives to take out a bank account with them.
-I have switched banks 3 times and so far I have made £380.
+I have switched banks 3 times and so far I have made £380, which has definitely helped my savings balance.

-I hope that this post has given you the ideas and motivation that you need to start generating some new sources of income!
-As always, let me know how you get on by tweeting me on @BritOnABudget1
+I hope that this post has given you some useful ideas to start generating new sources of income.
+Let me know how you get on or how you make an extra £100 a day in the comments or tweet me @BritOnABudget1!